dltk-ai/qubitai-dltk/docs/source/getting_started/generateAPIkey.rst

     :depth: 4
     :local:

+Depending on where OpenDLTK is deployed, you need to follow steps for either local or server machine IP address

 .. tab:: local

     The UI for user creation can be accessed at `http://localhost:8082 <http://localhost:8082>`__ ,by clicking on **Sign Up** button on top right, user will be able to view below pages